zlatinb/muwire/doc/wire-protocol.md

 * The "altlocs" list contains list of alternate personas that the responder thinks may also have the file.
 * The "pieceSize" field is the size of the each individual file piece (except possibly the last) in powers of 2

 Results version 1 contain the full hashlist, version 2 does not contain that list.
-See the "infohash-upgrade" document for more information.
+See the `infohash-upgrade.md` document for more information.

-### "Who do you trust" query - any node to any node
+### "Who do you trust" query
 (See the "web-of-trust" document for more info on this query)

-This is a GET request with the URL "/who-do-you-trust".
-The response is a binary stream of persona details.
+This is a `TRUST` request.

-### "Who trusts you" query - any node to any node
+### "Who trusts you" (not implemented)
 (See the "web-of-trust" document for more info on this query)

 This is a GET request with the URL "/who-trusts-you".
 The response is a binary stream of certificate details.

-### "Browse host" query - any node to any node
+### "Browse host"

-This is a GET request with the URL "/browse".
-The response is a stream with the same format as the body of the search results POST method above.
+This is a `BROWSE` request.
+TODO: document better

 # HostCache protocol

 ### Node to HostCache

-Nodes send a "Ping" message to the hostcache, enriched with a boolean "leaf" field indicating whether the node is a leaf or not:
+Nodes send a `Ping` message to the hostcache

 ```
 {
     type: "Ping",
     version: 1,
-    leaf: true
+    leaf: boolean
 }
 ```
+The `leaf` field is ignored.

 ### HostCache to Node